LorenzoSapora/sush-us/git/index.md

 keywords: "Development, Sush"
 ---

+Git version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.

 <div class="boxes flex">
 	{% for git in site.data.git %}
 		<a href="{{ git.url }}" target="_blank" class="box" style="text-align:center;width:calc(25% - 16px)">